technicalagilecoach/SudokuSolver/Notes.md

 ## To Do
 - polish the code to make the GitHub-repo public
-- use the same symbol for unsolved cells as in the input files when writing the results
-  - currently done by replacing the characters afterward -> inefficient
-  - Puzzle.Init
-  - Puzzle.PrintCells
 - also preserve the puzzle names from input files of type MultiplePuzzlesWithName when storing the results
 - command line switch to save only the unsolved puzzles
 - clean up code for reading in sets of puzzles